dk1138/dk1138.github.io/README.md

 3. Added DB pension in retirement income section
 4. Added Excel export in Projection Table tab
 5. Added Simple/Advance toggle for expenses for more granular control
+6. Advance toggle also allows for adjustment of when gogo, slowgo phases starts and stops
-6. Added CPP/OAS toggle
+7. Added CPP/OAS toggle
-7. Added New section Windfalls & Inheritance
+8. Added New section Windfalls & Inheritance
-8. Added Post-Retirement Income
+9. Added Post-Retirement Income

 UI FIX/Update
 1. Made pop up box more polished